theYGE/connectome_innolab/README.md

 [@Sven More input here? e.g. number of layers, other model (hyper)parameters]

 ### Repository structure
-[@Sven do we need this?
-Quick overview of the root folders?]

 * attic:
 * data: Data handling & exploratory analysis of UKB dataset